Decadent Chocolate Buttermilk Cake Recipe (with caramel sauce!)

-- Spoon mixture into grease cake pan.
+- Spoon mixture into a greased cake pan.
 Bake for 45-55 minutes or until cooked through when tested with a skewer.
-Remove from pan and drizzle with caramel sauce when about to serve.
+Remove from pan and drizzle with caramel sauce just before serving.

 - To make the caramel sauce, place the brown sugar and butter into a small saucepan over low heat.
 Stir until dissolved.
 Bring to the boil and add the cream.
 Reduce heat to low and simmer, stirring regularly for 6-8 minutes or until thickened.

 - Once you have poured the cake batter into the pan, tap on your bench top a couple of times to remove any air bubbles and ensure the mixture has reached into all the crevices – especially when the pan has an intricate design.